1573-1936; bulk: 1573-1830

-Requesting the enlistment of a troop of 200 Indians, in case the governor of Trinidad needs them.
+Requesting the enlistment of a troop of 200 Indigenous people, in case the governor of Trinidad needs them.

-He reports that the Indians requested are ready.
+He reports that the Indigenous troops requested are ready.

 Report No. 36.
 He describes the situation in Trinidad and remits a statement made by one who has just come from there.

 On the situation in Trinidad, having been there when the British invaded.

 Instructions for the treatment of Spaniards in Trinidad.
 With Spanish translation.